Brittni is an artist in Tokyo, Japan.

 Her work explores themes in motherhood, mental health and personal identity.

-Brittni’s current body of work is a deeply personal collaboration with her three-year-old daughter, Ari.
-After a decade away from painting, she returned to it as a way to confront her depression and reconnect with the times she felt most like herself.
-Working primarily in acrylics and oil pastels, she layers marks and gestures, embracing imperfection as a reflection of lived experience while allowing Ari to contribute freely, challenging her instinct for structure.
-By integrating her daughter’s spontaneous gestures into each piece, Brittni creates both an intimate dialogue and a visual record of their shared experiences.
+Brittni's ongoing body of work is a deeply personal collaboration with her young daughter, Ari.
+After a decade away from painting, she returned to it when Ari was just two years old, as a way to confront her depression and reconnect with herself.
+Working primarily in acrylics and oil pastels, she layers marks and gestures, embracing imperfection as a reflection of lived experience while allowing Ari to contribute freely, gently challenging Brittni's instinct for structure.
+By integrating her daughter's spontaneous gestures into each piece, Brittni creates both an intimate dialogue and a visual record of their shared experiences.

 Ask a question, commission a work, request a catalogue, say “hi!”